cadenmbond/cadenmbond/README.md

 ## Background

-I began programming at age 11 with Roblox scripting using Luau.
+I began programming at age 10 with Hour of Code and Roblox scripting using Luau.
 This experience sparked my interest in software development.
 Since then, I have expanded my knowledge to include Python, Web Development, C++, and Java, and have continued formal study through high school computer science courses and creating projects in my freetime.
 My primary focus is C++.

 ---

 ## Interests
-Low-level memory management related to operating systems with C++.
-Windows graphics libraries and low-level programming.
+Graphics programming

+Low-level programming

+Operating systems programming

+Game programming

+Software development

 ---